wizzbuzz/Charli/readme.md

 # Charli

 Charli is a Windows Forms utility that provides an overlay UI to easily add diacritics.
 It runs in the system tray and uses low-level keyboard hooks to detect custom hotkey presses and display an overlay interface.
+This is my first C# project, so any feedback is welcome.

 ---